smartinou/pfpp-boosterpack/README.md

 ### EK-TM4C123GXL

+**Even if the board was 1st developed for the EK-TM4C129EXL, the GPIO pin matching for the EK-TM4C123GXL corresponds to the symbols in the schematic.**

 Pin | J1 MCU Pin | J1 BoosterPack Schematic | J3 MCU Pin | J3 BoosterPack Schematic
 --- | --- | --- | --- | ---
 1 | +3.3V | +3.3V | +5V | NC